Teamwork: Horned Frogs know it’s not just for athletics. We all play a vital part in protecting the health and safety of the campus community.

 Visitors & Vendors

 To keep our community healthy and prevent the spread of COVID-19, TCU is strictly limiting on-campus visitors.
 Only TCU community members are allowed on campus.
-Any request for campus visitors or vendors must be approved by the appropriate vice chancellor.
+Any request for campus visitors or vendors must be approved by the appropriate vice chancellor or cabinet leader.
 Thank you for helping us keep our community healthy.

 Approved visitors or vendors are required to follow TCU’s health and safety guidelines, including wearing a face covering and practicing physical distancing.

 If you see someone who appears to be a campus visitor, it's okay to politely and professionally ask how you may help them.
 You may also inquire about the nature of their visit and explain the university is currently limiting visitors to help keep our community safe and healthy.
 If the visitor is not wearing a mask, let them know that disposable face masks are located at the primary entrance to every building.
 You can find more about campus visitor expectations in the frequently asked questions.

 Generally, TCU students with visiting family members are restricted to their residence hall during visitation hours, Brown-Lupton University Union — including Market Square and Chick-fil-A, the TCU Campus Store and TCU Admissions.
 For more information about visitors for students living on campus, visit Housing & Residence Life.

 The university is currently not scheduling events on campus through the end of the spring semester and through the summer.
 Any requests for exceptions must be approved by the appropriate vice chancellor or cabinet leader via email prior to being scheduled.
 TCU will continue to evaluate plans for the Fall 2021 semester.

 All university event spaces are reserved for mission-critical activities.
 Many campus event spaces will be prioritized for use as classroom space or other mission-critical student-focused activities to allow for physical distancing.